Attention

 2. In the New File… dialog, select the Structured Text File option.

-3. Enter the code in Hello World into the Editor.
+3. Enter the following code into the Editor:

 Hello World